 (d) Duration of benefits described above.]

-(4) [A description of provisions that exclude, eliminate, restrict, reduce, limit, delay, or in any other manner operate to qualify payment of the benefits described in paragraph (3) above.]
+(4) [A description of provisions that exclude, eliminate, restrict, reduce, limit, delay, or in any other manner operate to qualify payment of the benefits described in paragraph (3) above.
+Proper disclosure of benefits that vary according to the type of accidental cause shall be made in accordance with Section 8A(13) of this regulation.]

 (5) [A description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservation of right to change premiums.]

-Drafting Note: The above descriptions, including those of benefits, shall be stated clearly and concisely, and shall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.

 I. Limited Scope Dental Coverage (Outline of Coverage)

-An outline of coverage in the form prescribed below shall be issued in connection with dental plan policies and certificates.
-The items included in the outline of coverage must appear in the sequence prescribed:
+An outline of coverage in the form prescribed below shall be issued in connection with dental care policies and certificates.
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 (1) Read your [policy][certificate] carefully.
 This outline of coverage briefly describes your coverage’s important features.
 It is not the insurance contract.
 The [policy] [certificate] itself details your rights and obligations and those of your insurance company.
 It is important that you read your [policy] [certificate] carefully!